meeDamian/simple-qemu/README.md

 There are 3 distinct categories of images above:

-1. An image that contains binaries for [all architectures].
+1. An image containing binaries for [all architectures].
 Tagged with a version alone, ex: `:v4.2.0`, or `:latest`.
 1. An enable-emulation only image.
 It contains no `qemu` binaries, but can be used to enable emulation for use with your own `qemu` binary.
 Tagged with the keyword `enable`, ex: `:v4.2.0-enable`, or `:enable`.
 1. A single-architecture image.
-These images contain only a single architecture and emulation enable script.
+These images contain a single architecture plus an emulation enable script.
 Tagged with the name of the architecture, ex: `v4.2.0-arm`, or `aarch64`.

 [all architectures]: ./built-architectures.txt